chilcano/mtls-apps-examples/1-greeting-java/README.md

 #### 3. Calling the REST service.

-In other Wetty Terminal, execute this:
+In the 2nd Wetty Terminal, execute this:
 ```sh
 curl -i http://localhost:9090/greeting
 ```